Tom Baker: Early life

-Thomas Stewart Baker was born in the Scotland Road area of Liverpool on 20 January 1934.
-Both of his parents were born and raised in Liverpool.
-His mother, Mary Jane (née Fleming), was a barmaid and cleaner.
-His father, John Stewart Baker, (Note: In a 1971 interview, Baker stated that his father was Jewish.) was a steward in the Merchant Navy largely absent from the family due to being away at sea.
-Baker was raised by his mother as a devout Catholic.
+Thomas Stewart Baker was born on 20 January 1934 at Liverpool Maternity Hospital.
+His mother, Mary Jane, was a barmaid and cleaner.
+His father, John Stewart Baker, (Note: In a 1971 interview, Baker stated that his father was Jewish.) was a steward in the Merchant Navy often absent from the household due to being away at sea.
+Baker was raised by his mother as a devout Roman Catholic.
+He had two younger siblings, Louisa and John.

-Baker attended St Swithin’s Primary School.
-He failed his eleven-plus and subsequently sought a religious career as "a way out" of becoming a labourer.
-At 15 years old, he became a novice religious brother with the Brothers of Ploermel in Jersey and later in Cheswardine Hall, Shropshire.
-He left the monastery six years later due to feelings of guilt and ultimately losing his faith in God.
+Baker attended St Swithin's Primary School and was an altar boy in his youth.
+He then attended St Matthew's Catholic Secondary Modern School.
+Baker acted at school and was offered a job at the Abbey Theatre in Dublin, but his mother forbade him.
+He was impressed by a theatrical presentation from a Christian brother who came to talk at the school.
+Baker performed poorly on his exams and he sought a religious career as "a way out" of becoming a labourer.

+At 15 years old, Baker left school to become a novice religious brother with the La Mennais Brothers in Jersey.
+He subsequently moved to Cheswardine Hall in Shropshire as a noviciate.
+Baker "ignored [his] symptoms of fading faith", stating in his 1997 autobiography: "I had had enough of religious life.
+So deep was my resentment of authority that I realized I had an intense desire to break all the Commandments."
+On the advice of a visiting priest, he resigned after six years of training.
+By 1974, Baker had lost his faith in God.

-He undertook his national service as a medical orderly in the Royal Army Medical Corps, serving for two years.
-He developed an interest in acting by taking part in the medical corps’ amateur dramatics.
-He left the army in 1956 and took up acting, studying at the Rose Bruford College of Speech and Drama in Sidcup for three years.
+He undertook his national service in the Royal Army Medical Corps, serving for two years.
+Baker was initially in charge of the medical museum, but due to boredom, he secured a posting as a medical orderly at a British military hospital in Germany.
+He developed an interest in acting by taking part in the Medical Corps' amateur dramatics.
+Baker left the army in 1956 and took up acting, studying at the Rose Bruford College of Speech and Drama in Sidcup for three years.